garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Microservices.md

 splitting services into smaller modules
+>	#Example
-- services can then interact with easy other using messages
+>	they can then interact with easy other using messages